evecodes/Assorted-JS-projects/README.md

 Update 18 - More code for project 6 added, with dynamic parts.

 Update 19 - Base code for project 7 added.

+Update 20 - More code for project 7 added.